What is Humalog?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Before taking this medicine

 You should not use Humalog if you are allergic to insulin, or if you are having an episode of hypoglycemia (low blood sugar).

 Humalog should not be given to a child younger than 3 years old.
 Humalog should not be used to treat type 2 diabetes in a child of any age.

-To make sure Humalog is safe for you, tell your doctor if you have:
+To make sure Humalog is safe for you, tell your doctor if you have ever had:

 low levels of potassium in your blood (hypokalemia).

 Tell your doctor if you also take pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
 Taking certain oral diabetes medicines while you are using insulin may increase your risk of serious heart problems.

 Tell your doctor if you are pregnant or breastfeeding.